sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

    plot-vcfstats -p variants/plots/ variants/|fileevol|.mpileup.vcf.gz.stats

-- ``-p``: The output files prefix, add a slash to create new directory.
+- ``-p``: The output files prefix, add a slash at the end to create a new directory.

 .. _fig-vcfstats: